Category: Trip-planning

 Cash and Cards

 Carry US dollars and some Mexican pesos.
-Most charter operators, hotels, and restaurants accept US dollars, but pesos get you better exchange rates at markets and smaller establishments.
+Most charter operators, hotels, and restaurants accept US dollars, but pesos get you better exchange rates at markets and smaller places.
 ATMs are available in larger towns.
 Avoid exchanging money at the border — rates are poor.

 Fuel